dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  It is madness for sheep to talk peace with a wolf.
+  The glow of one warm thought is to me worth more than money.
 </pre>
 The Daily Quote will be updated automatically every 20 minutes!!
 ## 🌟 Experiences (886 days)